 TAHMO is working on various aspects: developing a better weather station; educating young people in Africa about climate change by providing schools with an educational program and; developing local business cases with local entrepreneurs to cover the running costs of the weather stations, data collecting and data assimilation to ensure a sustainable future for the project.
 Last month, some of the TAHMO team members went to Ghana to work on developing business models together with local partners.
 In two weeks many potential business models have been generated, validated, prototyped, and evaluated.

-In Ghana TAHMO partnered up with a young social enterprise called Farmerline.
+In Ghana, TAHMO partnered up with a young social enterprise called Farmerline.
 They are a technology product company building supply chain and value chain solutions to integrate agricultural outputs of rural farmers in Africa/emerging markets.
-In Ghana Farmerline will be responsible for ‘packaging’ the climate data generated by TAHMO into a product which need to reach 10.000 small-holder cocoa farmers in a year and a half.
+In Ghana, Farmerline will be responsible for ‘packaging’ the climate data generated by TAHMO into a product that needs to reach 10.000 small-holder cocoa farmers in a year and a half.

-Boukje Vastbinder (TU Delft) was asked to help with the kick-off of the business case development and prepared a 4 day workshop to help planning the business case development process.
+Boukje Vastbinder (TU Delft) was asked to help with the kick-off of the business case development and prepared a 4-day workshop to help plan the business case development process.
 Their findings can be found below.

 Business Model Prototyping (day 3 and following) Fieldwork!
-We visited a cocoa farm near Kumasi and interviewed the 96 year old farmer and 54 other farmers in his neighborhood and we set up meetings with many of the other potential partners/clients within the value chain of cocoa we identified like input suppliers (fertilizers, pesticides), credit/insurance suppliers, cocoa grinders, cocoa cooperatives, government, certification institutes etc. These meetings helped to find answers to our questions and often even resulted into improvements for our business case concepts or even new concepts, which we could add to the wall.
+We visited a cocoa farm near Kumasi and interviewed the 96-year-old farmer and 54 other farmers in his neighborhood and we set up meetings with many of the other potential partners/clients within the value chain of cocoa we identified like input suppliers (fertilizers, pesticides), credit/insurance suppliers, cocoa grinders, cocoa cooperatives, government, certification institutes, etc. These meetings helped to find answers to our questions and often even resulted in improvements for our business case concepts or even new concepts, which we could add to the wall.